quynhphamduong/Air-Mouse---Wireless-Mouse-Gesture-Control-Using-MPU6050/README.md

 ## Installation and Usage
 1. Upload the firmware to the STM32 microcontroller.
-2. Pair the HC-06 module with the PC.
+2. Pair the HC-06 module with the PC (module password : 1234).
-3. Run the Python script to start mouse control.
+3. Run the mouse.py to start mouse control.

 ## Contributors